qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 To deselect all selected features, click on |mActionDeselectAll| :sup:`Deselect Features from All Layers`.

-|mIconExpressionSelect| :sup:`Select features using an expression` allows user
+|expressionSelect| :sup:`Select features using an expression` allows user
 to select features using expression dialog.
 See :ref:`vector_expressions` chapter for some example.